-16 See Section 2.A of the Illinois Shines Program Guidebook.
+20 See Section 2.A of the Illinois Shines Program Guidebook.

-- Marketing of any kind regarding the program on any platform (e.g., social media, organizational website, marketing and/or participant acquisition via outside marketing firms), including any statements implying the availability of program incentives through such marketing - Using program materials in participant acquisition outreach (e.g., program disclosure form, program brochure, program logo) - Mentioning Illinois Solar for All or ILSFA while performing participant acquisition outreach, including any statements implying the availability of program incentives through outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around program suspension
+- Generating new disclosure forms - Moving forward on already generated disclosure forms - Collaborating with the Designee's Approved Vendor(s) to convert Disclosure Forms into Project Applications - Marketing of any kind regarding the program on any platform (e.g., social media, organizational website, marketing and/or participant acquisition via outside marketing firms), including any statements implying the availability of program incentives through such marketing - Using program materials in participant acquisition outreach (e.g., program disclosure form, program brochure, program logo) - Mentioning Illinois Solar for All or ILSFA while performing participant acquisition outreach, including any statements implying the availability of program incentives through outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around program suspension

-NOTE: Consistent with the Illinois Shines program,17 "Designees barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa."
+NOTE: Consistent with the Illinois Shines program,24"22 and "Designees barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa."23

-The Program Administrator maintains a public Consumer Protection Database (Database) of disciplinary actions taken involving Approved Vendors/Designees.
-This public database has been developed in the interests of fairness, transparency, and awareness to help ensure that all Approved Vendors/Designees are aware of disciplinary decisions, and thus do not unknowingly partner with Approved Vendors/Designees that are suspended from the program.
-The Database also provides information to potential project hosts, installers, and other interested parties.
+The Program Administrator maintains a public Consumer Protection Database (Database)public list of disciplinary actions taken involving Approved Vendors/Designees.
+This public databaselist has been developed in the interests of fairness, transparency, and awareness to help ensure that all Approved Vendors/Designees are aware of disciplinary decisions, and thus do not unknowingly partner with Approved Vendors/Designees that are suspended from the program.
+The Databasepublic list also provides information to potential project hosts, installers, and other interested parties.